unnus/unnus/content/_index.md

 				<p><b>What's a brand?</b> Hint: It’s not your hospital's logo or advertising.</p>
 				<p>A brand is the way your hospital or practice is perceived by those who experience it.</p>
 				<p>It's an authentic, non-generic, embodiment of your medical business mission</p>
-				<p>It differentiates your practice and gives it a heading</p>
+				<p>It differentiates your business and gives it a heading</p>
 				<p>You create brands to bring order out of the clutter.</p>
-				<p>In this series, we explore ways you can develop a differentiation strategy that sets you apart from other institutions/practices</p>
+				<p>In this series, we explore ways you can develop a differentiation strategy that sets you apart from other healthcare institutions/practices</p>
 				<p>We'll also tackle how to develop your healthcare brand from scratch</p>
 				<p>Additionally, you'll see how to make patients evangelists that spread the gospel of your brand to others</p>
 				<p>We'll see what are positioning strategies and how you can leverage them to your advantage by <strong>establishing your medical business as the better alternative</strong></p>